-Dr. Nathan Cobb has 20 years experience in the counselling
+Dr. Nathan Cobb has over 20 years experience in the counselling

 field.
 He earned his M.Sc. and Ph.D. degrees in Marriage and Family

 Therapy from Brigham Young University and is a Registered